react-component/slider/README.md

 | allowCross | boolean | `true` | `allowCross` could be set as `true` to allow those handles to cross. |
 | pushable | boolean or number | `false` | `pushable` could be set as `true` to allow pushing of surrounding handles when moving a handle.
 When set to a number, the number will be the minimum ensured distance between handles.
 Example: ![](http://i.giphy.com/l46Cs36c9HrHMExoc.gif) |

+### SliderTooltip

+The Tooltip Component that keep following with content.

 ## Development

 ```